lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/mdanalysis/mdanalysis-tutorial.rst

 .. container:: hatnote

-    Perform post-mortem analysis using Python
+    Perform post-mortem analysis using Python and MDAnalysis

 .. container:: justify

-    There are two main ways to analyze data from a MD simulation:
+    There are two main ways to analyze data from a molecular dynamics simulation:
-    (1) on-the-fly analysis, like is done for instance using *fix ave/time*, and (2) post-mortem analysis.
-Post-mortem analysis can be performed using the data saved in the *lammpstrj* file.
+    (1) on-the-fly analysis, for instance using *fix ave/time* command, and (2) post-mortem analysis, using the trajectories dumped in the *lammpstrj* file.

 .. container:: justify

-    The goal of this extra tutorial is to provide some tips to import *lammpstrj*  trajectory file into Python.
+    The main advantage of post-mortem analysis is that there is no need to know what we want to measure before starting the simulation.

+.. container:: justify

+    In these short tutorials, several trajectories are imported into Python using MDAnalysis and different information are extracted.
+All the trajectories required for these tutorials are provided below, and were generated from one of the LAMMPS tutorial.

 .. include:: ../../non-tutorials/needhelp.rst